 The discipline of students with disabilities is subject to applicable state and federal law in addition to the Student Code of Conduct.
-To the extent any conflict exists, the district shall comply with state and/or federal law.
-For more information regarding discipline of students with disabilities, see policy FOF (Legal).
+To the extent any conflict exists, state and/or federal law shall prevail.

-In accordance with the Education Code, a student who receives special education services may not be disciplined for conduct meeting the definition of bullying, cyberbullying, harassment, or making hit lists (see glossary) until an ARD committee meeting has been held to review the conduct.
+In accordance with the Education Code, a student who receives special education services may not be disciplined for conduct meeting the definition of bullying, harassment, or making hit lists (see glossary) until an ARD committee meeting has been held to review the conduct.